Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/take/take.md

 ---
 Title: '.take()'
-Description: 'Returns a new tensor from a given tensor.'
+Description: 'Returns a 1D tensor containing elements from input at the specified indices.'
 Subjects:
   - 'AI'
   - 'Data Science'